 1270.08.
 Money deposited as provided in this chapter shall be deposited in accordance with Section 1268.10 and the provisions of that section are applicable to the money so deposited.

 Comment.
-Section 1270.08, which incorporates by reference Section 1268.10, supersedes the first three sentences of subdivision (h) of Code of Civil Procedure Section 1254.
+Section 1270.08, which incorporates by reference, Section 1266.10, supersedes the first three sentences of subdivision (h) of former Section 1254.